spotinst/help/src/docs/ocean/tools-and-integrations/grafana-dashboard.md

 * Cluster nodes’ allocatable resources (CPU, memory, GPU).
 Source: Ocean.
 This metric shows the allocatable resources (CPU, memory, GPU) available on cluster nodes.
 Providing insights into the available resources for scheduling new workloads ensures that you can achieve optimal resource allocation, allowing for better planning and efficient utilization of cluster resources.
 * Ocean cluster headroom allocatable resources (CPU, memory, GPU).
 Source: Ocean.
 This metric displays the headroom resources available for scaling within the Ocean-managed cluster.
 It helps ensure that there is sufficient headroom for scaling up applications without facing immediate resource constraints, thereby letting you maintain smooth operations even during demand spikes.
 * Ocean cluster resource limit (CPU, memory).
 Source: Ocean.
 This metric shows the maximum resource limits (CPU, memory) configured for the Ocean-managed cluster.
-By monitoring these limits, avoid over-provisioning and ensure that your resource usage stays within the defined capacity, which is crucial for maintaining cost efficiency and compliance with cluster settings.
+Monitoring these limits can avoid overprovisioning and ensure that resource usage stays within the defined capacity, which is crucial for maintaining cost efficiency and compliance with cluster settings.
 * Ocean nodes breakdown by instance lifecycle and availability zone.
 Source: Ocean.
 This metric breaks down Ocean-managed nodes by their lifecycle stage (e.g., pending, active) and availability zone.
 Detailed visibility into node distribution and lifecycle assists your capacity planning and troubleshooting, ensuring your resources are effectively distributed and managed across the cluster.
 * Cluster nodes’ allocatable resources breakdown by instance lifecycle and availability zone.
 Source: Ocean.
 This metric displays allocatable resources across nodes, categorized by instance lifecycle and availability zone.
 It helps you understand how resources are distributed and utilized across different nodes and zones, helping optimize resource allocation and improve overall cluster efficiency.